Road Bike Skills 201: Sprinting to the Finish Line

 4: Gearing – Also depending on the finish, uphill, flat, downhill, headwind, or tailwind, then you might have to think about what gear you want to start your sprint in.
 Too big takes too much power and time to get up to speed.
 Too small will get you up to speed quickly but then you have to shift.
 Starting in the right gear allows you to get up to speed fast enough and continue to build the speed to the finish line.

-CORYN: My teammates are the key to a sprint finish.
-I have to trust that they will take me to where I need to be.
-And they have to trust me that I will win for them.
-They will either do a full lead-out train for me or they will drop me off in the ideal position for me to have a good sprint.
+Your teammates are the key to a sprint finish.
+Trust that they will take you to where you need to go.
+And they have to trust that you can win for them.
+They will either do a full lead-out train or they will drop you off in the ideal position to have a good sprint.
 Sometimes teammates can even support you in a sprint by being behind you and sweeping your wheel to ensure no other competitor will take your wheel.

-CORYN: That is all dependent on what the finish line is like.
+That is all dependent on what the finish line is like.
 It is important to study the finish and have a good feel for it going into the race.
 When you are coming into the sprint, give a little space so you can get a run on the rider in front of you so you can pick up speed while being on the wheel before popping out into the wind.
-I typically don’t like to start the sprint, so I come from 2nd or 3rd wheel.

-CORYN: Timing is all about instinct and knowing yourself.
-I once planned to sprint exactly at 200m, but then I got jumped before it and I couldn’t make it up.
-I learned my lesson and have since been sprinting on instinct.
+Timing is all about instinct and knowing yourself.
 You have to feel the right moment.
 And the more sprints you do, the more you learn about yourself and others.